-View or download Patient's Rights, Responsibilities & Organizational Ethics [PDF; 104 KB] in English y Español.
+View or download Patient's Rights, Responsibilities & Organizational Ethics [PDF] in English or Derechos y responsabilidades del paciente y ética organizacional y Español.

 Patient's Rights, Responsibilities & Organizational Ethics

-- Exercise these rights without regard to gender or culture, economic, educational, or religious background or the source of payment for his/her care.
+- Exercise these rights without regard to gender or culture, economic, educational, or religious background or the source of payment for your care.

-- Knowledge of the name of the physician who has primary responsibility for coordinating his/her care and the names and professional relationships of other physicians and non-physicians who will see him/her.
+- Know the name of the physician who has primary responsibility for coordinating your care and the names and professional relationships of other physicians and non-physicians involved in your care.

-- Receive information from his/her physician about his/her illness; his/her course of treatment and his/her prospects for recovery in terms that he/she can understand.
+- Receive information about your illness; course of treatment, and prospects for recovery in terms, and in a language, that you can understand.

-- Participate actively in decisions regarding his/her medical care.
+- Participate actively in decisions regarding your medical care.
 To the extent permitted by law, this includes the right to refuse treatment.

-- Full consideration of privacy concerning his/her medical care program.
+- Full consideration of privacy concerning your medical care program.
 Case discussion, consultation, examination and treatment are confidential and should be conducted discretely.
-The patient has the right to be advised as to the reason for the presence of any individual.

-- Responses to any reasonable requests he/she may make for service.
+- Responses to any reasonable requests you may make for service.

-- Leave the facility even against the advice of his/her physician.
+- Leave the facility even against the advice of your physician.

-- Be advised if his/her physician proposes to engage in or perform human experimentation affecting his/her care or treatment.
-The patient has the right to refuse to participate in such research projects.
+- Be advised if your physician proposes to engage in or perform human experimentation affecting your care or treatment.
+You have the right to refuse to participate in such research projects.

-- Examine and receive an explanation of his/her bill regardless of source of payment.
+- Examine and receive an explanation of your bill regardless of source of payment.

 - Receive information about the Clinic, its services, and its providers, and about patient rights and responsibilities, as well as about the Clinic's compliance programs with respect to state law and federal regulations.